Dherya-coder/HiLABS_AIQuest25_Backpropaholics/outputs/pdf_parsed/TN/TN_Contract1_Redacted.md

 first prenatal care appointment shall occur no later than fifteen (15) calendar days from the day they are determined to be eligible.
 ## 5.9
 No Conflict with Government Contract.
-If any requirement in this Attachment is determined to conflict with the Government Contract provision ), such requirement shall be deemed null and void, but all other provisions of this Attachment shall remain in full force and effect.
+If any requirement in this Attachment is determined > to conflict with the Government Contract provision ), such requirement shall be deemed null and void, but all other provisions of this Attachment shall remain in full force and effect.
 ## 5.10
 Care Coordination for CHOICES Members.
-Provider shall facilitate notification of the Medicaid Member's care coordinator by notifying the amanpsian in accordance with the — processes, as expeditiously as warranted by the Medicaid Member's circumstances, of any known significant changes in the Medicaid Member's condition or care, hospitalizations, or recommendations for additional services.
+Provider shall facilitate notification of the Medicaid Member's care coordinator by notifying the manana in accordance with the Lea processes, as expeditiously as warranted by the Medicaid Member's circumstances, of any known significant changes in the Medicaid Member's condition or care, hospitalizations, or recommendations for additional services.
 ## 5.11
 Cooperation with CHOICES Nursing Facility Diversion Plan.
-If Provider is a hospital (including a psychiatric hospital), Provider shall cooperate vit in developing and implementing protocols as part of nursing facility diversion plan, which shall include, at a minimum, the hospital's obligation to promptly notify — upon admission of an Medicaid Member regardless of payor source for the hospitalization; how the hospital will identify members who may need home health, private duty nursing, nursing facility, or CHOICES HCBS upon discharge, and how the hospital will once: in the discharge planning process to ensure that Medicaid Members receive the most appropriate and cost- effective Medically Necessary services upon discharge.
+If Provider is a hospital (including a psychiatric hospital), Provider shall cooperate with in developing and implementing protocols as part of a nursing facility diversion plan, which shall include, at a minimum, the hospital's obligation to promptly notify  ammicarn upon admission of an Medicaid Member regardless of payor source for the hospitalization; how the hospital will identify members who may need home health, private duty nursing, nursing facility, or CHOICES HCBS upon discharge, and how the hospital will engage | in the discharge planning process to ensure that Medicaid Members receive the most appropriate and cost- effective Medically Necessary services upon discharge.
 ## 5.12
-Ethical and Religious Directives ("ERDs").
-Should an issue arise at the time of service, the Provider shall inform members hat has additional information on providers and procedures that are covert The Provider is not required to make specific recommendations or referrals.
+Ethical and Religious Directives (“ERDs").
+Should an issue arise at the time of service, the Provider shall inform members hat has additional information on providers and procedures that are covered by The Provider is not required to make specific recommendations or referrals.
 ## 5.13
 Pharmacy Services.
-Provider shall coordinate wt Pharmacy Benefit Management (PBM) regarding authorization and payment for pharmacy services.
+Provider shall coordinate with J) Pharmacy Benefit Management (PBM) regarding authorization and payment for pharmacy services.
 ## 5.14
 Reporting Abuse and Neglect.
 Provider shall report suspected abuse, neglect, and exploitation of adults in